learn-co-curriculum/phase-3-ruby-oo-basics-attribute-accessors-lab/README.md

 The `attr_writer` macro, followed by the attribute name `:name`, *created a setter method for us*.

+**Note:** What we're actually doing in each of those two lines of code is calling a method.
+Ruby provides a bit of syntactic sugar that allows us to do `attr_reader :name` instead of `attr_reader(:name)`.

 We can now do the following, without explicitly defining a `.name` or `.name=` method ourselves: